 The centuries-old Asian home remedy serves as the shortcut to voluminous strands and smooth, porcelain-finish skin that we all crave.
-Seriously, what's not to love?
-So before you grab that bag of rice that's been sitting in your pantry, scroll through for benefits of rice water as well as rice water DIYs that you need to try ASAP.
+Seriously, what’s not to love?
+So before you grab that bag of rice that’s been sitting in your pantry, scroll through rice water and aloe vera for face benefits as well as rice water DIYs that you need to try ASAP.

+So, before you wonder is rice water is good for your face, we’ve got an ultimate guide for you prepared in advance!
 Rice water is known to give your skin the glow up of your damn dreams.
 It contains vitamin E, antioxidants, and ferulic acid that help tone, tighten and brighten your complexion.
 And with regular use, who knows, it might actually take away all of your skin woes.
-Here have a look at all the benefits of rice water for the skin.
+Here have a look at rice water for skin benefits.

 Rice water is known to soothe sensitive skin.
 It has also been known to help with skin dermatitis, irritation, and other skin inflammations.
 So it’s safe to use for folks with sensitive skin.